 [END EQUATION]

 In this equation, c is an index to cases, Mc is 1 when the case is matched to a control, and 0 otherwise.
 The parameter Qc indicates the percent of covariates in the case that were matched to the controls.
 If all covariates were matched, then Qc=100.
 Note that the percent of overlap does not depend on controls that were not matched to a case.
-The intent of the analysis is to examine the effect of treated patients—thus, what matters is matching to the cases.
+The intent of the analysis is to examine the effect on treated patients—thus, what matters is matching to the cases.
 Unmatched controls do not change the treatment effect and therefore can be ignored.
 When the percent of overlap is low (e.g., lower than 80 percent), findings cannot be generalized, as many cases are not matched to controls.

-At end of the covariate balancing of residents of nursing homes, 164,003 out of 164,017 cases who were unable to eat were matched on all covariates, Qc=100, to 865,849 out of 875,063 controls who were able to eat.
+At the end of the covariate balancing of residents of nursing homes, 164,003 out of 164,017 cases who were unable to eat were matched on all covariates, Qc=100, to 865,849 out of 875,063 controls who were able to eat.
 The percent of overlap was calculated as

 [INSERT EQUATION]

-Percent of pverlap=164,003 x 100164,017%=99.99%.
+Percent of overlap=164,003 x 100164,017%=99.99%.

 [END EQUATION]

 In this example, the data were collected on a large number of patients and the number of covariates was relatively small, so most of the cases were matched to the controls.
 This may not be the situation in other data sets.
-At least three strategies are available for increasing the percent of overlap
+At least three strategies are available for increasing the percent of overlap.

 [H2] Partial Matches Using Expected Values

 In this method, percent of overlap is increased by matching on a smaller set of variables among the unmatched cases.
 The unmatched case is altered to the largest portion of the case that matches to at least one control.
 The matched covariates are referred to as the shared component.
 The outcome for the altered cases is set to the expected outcome for all cases that share the common component.
 For example, suppose a male, 70-year-old patient with walking disability has no match among the controls.
-The closet match we can find is male patients with walking disabilities.
+The closest match we can find is male patients with walking disabilities.
 As a result, the patient’s age is dropped from the analysis.
 The outcome for the new case is the average for all male disabled cases, which includes individuals in different age groups.
 This new case is matched to male patients unable to walk among the controls.
 The percent of overlap is improved in these cases by the portion of covariates matched, in this case by two out of three.

 [H2] Partial Matches Using Parents in Markov Blanket of Treatment

-A number of studies have shown that the Markov blanket can be used to reduce high-dimensional data to its essential variables see Tan and Liu 2013).
+A number of studies have shown that the Markov blanket can be used to reduce high-dimensional data to its essential variables (see Tan and Liu 2013).
 The Markov blanket of treatment is a set of covariates that block the effect of other covariates on treatment (see chapter 20).
 Markov blankets include parents and co-parents (direct causes) and children (effects).
-Parents in the Markov Blanket are identified by focusing the analysis on independent variables that occur prior to treatment.
+Parents in the Markov blanket are identified by focusing the analysis on independent variables that occur prior to treatment.